jonathanmi6/jonathanmi6.github.io/README.md

 ### Video Processing Lab at UCSD (Summer 2020-Spring 2021)
 ![HICS Collage](https://github.com/jonathanmi6/jonathanmi6.github.io/blob/main/images/HICSCollage.png?raw=true)

-At the UCSD Video Processing Lab I developed 2 computer vision test benches as well as a 2D -> 3D Polar Lidar room mapping platform.
+At the UCSD Video Processing Lab I developed 2 computer vision test benches (top left and bottom) as well as a 2D -> 3D Polar Lidar room mapping platform (top right).
 The test benches mimicked human eye motion to create a novel Human Inspired Camera System (HICS).
 I was a co-first author of the [paper submitted to the 2020 ISOCC Conference](https://github.com/jonathanmi6/jonathanmi6.github.io/blob/main/other/HICSPaper.pdf).

 ### UCSD QI Calit2 Prototyping Lab (Summer 2019-Spring 2020)

+At the UCSD Prototyping Lab I worked with various research and student groups across campus to bring to life ideas.
+I utilized a wide range of skills including PCB soldering, SolidWorks CAD, CNC and manual machining, laser cutting, and FDM and SLA 3D printing.
+Some of the projects I worked on included a 5 DOF underwater UAV for oil pipeline inspection (top left), rat behavior maze (top right), composite parts for a 7 DOF biopsy robot (bottom left), and

+## Class Projects

+### 8-Bit Kogge Stone Adder

+In my digital integrated circuit design course I designed a custom 8-Bit Kogge Stone Adder from the transistor level in Cadence with gpdk045 technology.
+The design utilized static CMOS logic and was the fastest adder in the class.
+Logic gates (bottom left & right) and PG logic (top left)

 ## First Robotics Competition (FRC)